Introduction to Tarantulas

 Are tarantulas dangerous?

-So why do New World tarantulas have such weak venom?
-They have a totally different defensive mechanism: urticating hairs.
+Old World species are typically more defensive and carry potent venom, whereas New World species are usually more skittish and ha a totally different defensive mechanism: urticating hairs.
 These “hairs” are located on the tarantulas abdomen and can be rubbed or flicked to ward off would-be predators.
 Urticating hairs can cause itchy and/or inflamed skin, sinus and eyes.
 It is advised to use caution when around these species.

 * It is widely accepted that an individual can be allergic to tarantula venom in a manner similar to that of a bee sting.
 I have yet to meet anyone who has experienced such a reaction.
 I have conducted research and found evidence suggesting tarantula venom lacks protein (a necessary ingredient for an allergic reaction).
 It is still unknown to me whether or not a person can be allergic to a tarantulas bite.
 Please use extreme caution when encountering tarantulas.